 Importing for organic businesses after Brexit

-This information is correct at the time of publishing (21st January 2022) with the following exception:
+This information is correct at the time of publishing (20th June 2022):

-PLEASE NOTE: Amendment to EC regulations have now been voted through and will see UK certifiers removed from the new version on EC1235 Annex IV due for implementation at the end of 2021.
-As such we will not be able to approve COIs for product outside the scope of the TCA for export to EU/EEA/NI in 2022.
+PLEASE NOTE: New EU regulation EC884 means we are now not be able to approve COIs for product outside the scope of the TCA for export to EU/EEA/NI.
 Please see updates below.

 From the 1st January 2021, several things changed for organic farmers and growers, manufacturers and traders importing into the UK.

 As the UK’s organic experts and the largest dedicated food and farming charity, we have compiled some key information for organic businesses who import product into the UK.
 We are here to support you in this period of change.

 In addition to the guidance on this page, you can also watch our 25 minute video guide, created to help importers and exporters of organic food, feed, seed and livestock understand new certification and port clearance requirements for a number of differing trade scenarios.
 (Please note the 1st July date reference in relation to requirements for GB COI for imports from the EU/EEA countries >5:28< has now been extended to end 2023)

 Importing into the UK after 31st December 2020